-Children will continue to have opportunities to develop their vocabulary through new and exciting themed role-plays, as well as a variety of speaking and listening activities.
-We will focus on a number of different fiction, non-fiction and poetry texts to base our literacy work on, including:
+Children will be developing their vocabulary through role-play, drama, speaking and listening activities.
+We will focus on a number of different fiction and non-fiction texts to base our literacy work on, including:

 Through the use of practical maths sessions, in which we will promote the use of a wide range of concrete apparatus, the children will be covering the following objectives:

 Reception Objectives - Number - Count reliably with numbers from 1 to 5:

 Recognise some numerals of personal significance.

 Counts up to three or four objects by saying one number name for each item.

 Count actions or objects which cannot be moved.